-FDEM personnel will review the on-site monitoring review worksheets and backup documentation as a team and discuss the events of the on-site monitoring.
+FDEM personnel will review the on-site monitoring worksheets and backup documentation as a team and discuss the events of the on-site monitoring.

-Within 30 calendar days of the site visit, a monitoring report will be generated and sent to the grantee explaining any issues and corrective actions required or recommendations.
-Should no issues or findings be identified, a monitoring report to that effect will be generated and sent to the grantee.
-The grantee will submit a Corrective Action Plan within a timeframe as determined by the FDEM.
-Noncompliance on behalf of sub-grantees is resolved by management under the terms of the Sub grant Agreement.
+Within thirty (30) calendar days of the site visit, a post monitoring letter will be generated and sent to the grantee explaining any issues and corrective actions required or recommendations.
+Should no issues or findings be identified, a post monitoring letter to that effect will be generated and sent to the sub-recipient.
+The sub-recipient will submit a Corrective Action Plan within a timeframe as determined by FDEM.
+Noncompliance on behalf of sub-grantees is resolved by management under the terms of the Sub-Grant Agreement.

-The On-Site Monitoring Worksheets, the monitoring report and all back up documentation will then be included in the grantee's file.
+The On-Site Monitoring report and all back up documentation will then be included in the sub-recipient's file.